Ee-Hsin/policyKit/README.md

 - **SafetyKitViolation**: Used for prompt injection, or other safety-related issues

 ### RAG & Vector Search
-- When a new job posting is checked, its embedding is generated and compared to existing embeddings in the database.
+- When a new job posting is checked, its embedding is generated and compared to existing embeddings in Chroma.
 - If a similar posting is found (above a similarity threshold), its result is reused for efficiency.
-- Otherwise, the posting is checked against all policies and the result is stored for future RAG.
+- Otherwise, the posting is checked against all policies and the result is stored in Chroma for future RAG.
+- Chroma provides efficient similarity search using HNSW (Hierarchical Navigable Small World) algorithm.

 ## Extending Policies
 - Add new policies and categories in the database.